-Established in 2008 through funding from the Bill & Melinda Gates Foundation, the SIVAC Initiative is a seven-year project implemented by the Agence de Médecine Préventive (AMP) in partnership with the International Vaccine Institute (IVI).
+Established in 2008 through funding from the Bill & Melinda Gates Foundation, the SIVAC Initiative is a seven-year project implemented by the Agence de Médecine Préventive (AMP).

 A Sustainable Approach to Immunization Policy Development